dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Tools.md

 		- Trying to go as fast as it can
 	- -sV : Probe open ports to determine service/version info
 	- -sC : equivalent to --script=default
-	- -P- : scan all ports
+	- -p- : scan all ports
 	- -sT
 		- TCP Connect Scans
 	- -sS